ftrouill/Macq-test/README.md

 As a last remark about the frontend part, I had never used *Angular* either before this technical test.
 I had already some very basic notions in *React-native* but I never worked with *Angular*.
 It was however, quite intuitive, and I am sure I will spend more time learning about this framework in the future.

-### Additional remarks

-- When I tried to connect the frontend with the backend server, I had some issues CORS issues.
-In order to still make the application work, I needed to use *Google Chrome* without the CORS, by running
-`google-chrome --disable-web-security --user-data-dir="/tmp/chrome_dev_test"`
-I know it is also possible to disable such filters in the application itself, but I had not a lot of time and it was the easiest fix.